New Study Shows Lawsuit Loans Are Most Popular In States With Highest Wealth Inequality

 We found no correlation between the cost of living in a state and the use of lawsuit funding.

 Consumers in states with a below average non-Hispanic white population are 24.8% more likely to rely on lawsuit loans.

 States with a population whose average IQ is higher are associated with lower use of funding.

 For fun, we decided to see if there was a correlation between states where raccoons, alligators, or opossums are legal to have as pets.

 We found no correlation between states where raccoons or alligators are legal to have as pets.

 Interestingly, we found a very weak negative correlation between states where opossums are legal and lawsuit funding.

-We ran a correlation and R2 study comparing proprietary loan origination data with the abovementioned factors.
+We ran a correlation and R-Squared analysis comparing proprietary loan origination data with the abovementioned factors.

 We excluded states that had any regulation at any point during the five years we included in our research from 2016-2021.

 If you decide to share our content, please link back to this page so that other readers can see our full findings.
 Please use our work for noncommercial purposes only.